This white cob loaf is made with simple ingredients and no tin is required as it is shaped by hand. A great first bread recipe for beginners!

 - 290 ml water tepid/lukewarm

-- 20 g softened butter
+- 20 g butter softened/room temperature

 - Add flour to a large bowl.
-Add the butter, and then the yeast and salt to separate sides of the bowl (so the salt doesn’t slow or kill the yeast).
+Add the butter, and then the yeast and salt to separate sides of the bowl (so the salt doesn't slow or kill the yeast).
+Gently start stirring everything together with your hand until just combined.

 - Pour and spread a little olive oil onto a clean work surface and place the dough on top.
 I use oil instead of flour to prevent the flour from affecting the dough’s consistency.
 Knead the dough on this surface for around 10-12 minutes, until the dough has a smooth ‘skin’.
 Try your best to knead it for this length of time.
 Lightly oil the same large bowl and place the dough inside.
 Cover with a clean cloth or cling film and place in a warm place to prove for 1-2 hours (mine takes 1.5 hours in my airing cupboard!).
 It is sufficiently proved when it has at least doubled in size.